whisthq/whist/main-webserver/README.md

 - An asynchronous task queue, which is a Redis-backed [Celery](https://docs.celeryproject.org/en/stable/index.html) task queue.
 As such, the task queue can be broken down into two more granular sub-components: a pool of worker processes, and a Redis store.
 - A database.
 The database is a Postgres instance that is shared by multiple developers.

 We use [`docker-compose`](https://docs.docker.com/compose/) to spin part of the web server stack up (the `docker-compose` stack does not include the Postgres database, which is shared between multiple developers and app deployments, as mentioned above) locally for development purposes. `docker-compose` builds Docker images for the Flask server and the Celery worker pool and deploys them alongside containerized Redis.
 There is also a `pytest` test suite that developers may run locally.
-None of these commands are run directly, and are intsead wrapped by bash scripts that do a bit of preparation (namely `docker/local_deploy.sh` and `tests/setup/setup_tests.sh`).
+None of these commands are run directly, and are instead wrapped by bash scripts that do a bit of preparation (namely `docker/local_deploy.sh` and `tests/setup/setup_tests.sh`).

 The following environment variables must also be set in `docker/.env` (neither the test suite nor the `docker-compose` stack will work without them).